public-value-tech/pub-android-weather-sample/README.md

 - Commit your code and push it to GitHub
 - [Open a new pull request](https://help.github.com/articles/creating-a-pull-request/) and describe the changes you have made.
 - We'll accept your changes after a completed review.

+> Note: Do not exceed the number of 500 lines for a pull-request to keep them small and the review easier.

 ### Code of Conduct: